Wolfeton is a fine Grade 1 listed mediaeval and Elizabethan house.

 June to September: Monday, Wednesday and Thursday, 2pm to 5pm.

-You can take the train to Dorchester south or Dorchester west and then take a taxi to the house.
+If you are coming by public transport, you can take the train to Dorchester south or Dorchester west and then take a taxi to the house.

 Car park on site